mahdigorzedin3/login-monitor-system/README.md

 ### 4️⃣ Run the Automation Script as Administrator
 To schedule the monitoring system to run automatically:
 1. Open **Visual studio code** and run **automate.py**. don't worry you will get the error.
-2. Copy the line in VS code terminal that run this script
+2. Copy the line in VS code terminal that runs this script
-3. Open powershell as administrator and paste.
+3. Open Powershell as administrator and paste.

 ## 📧 Report Bugs
 If you find any issues or bugs, please email me at **mahdigorzedin@gmail.com**.